Internet-Draft Mission Authority Server August 2026

 aud:

-OPTIONAL.
-The PDP or PDPs the assertion is minted for.
+RECOMMENDED.
+The PDP or PDPs the assertion is minted for; audience scoping prevents replay of an assertion to a consumer it was not minted for.

 When the introspected token carries instance identity ([I-D.draft-mcguinness-oauth-client-instance-assertion]), the MAS SHOULD include the instance identifier in the token object: the act entry's sub, and the agent_instance_id where the agent profile ([I-D.draft-mcguinness-oauth-ai-agent-instance]) is in use.
 Under that profile the cnf key the jkt thumbprint binds is instance-specific, never shared across a client's instances, so the assertion's token binding is materially stronger: it names one runtime instance, not any holder of a client-shared key.

 The endpoint returns HTTP 200 with a JSON object whose assertion member carries the JWT.
-Each minting is a join evidence event: the MAS records the Mission reference, the token digest and thumbprint, the authenticated caller, and the validity window, retained for the audit horizon.
+Each minting is a join evidence event: the MAS records the Mission reference, the token digest and thumbprint, the authenticated caller, the mapping version where one is published (Section 14.3), and the validity window, retained for the audit horizon.

 Example claims: